shreyaspadhye3011/python-loadbalancer-demo/README.md

 This is a simple web server which demos the use of Flask along with a load balancer.
 The environment is virtually created using Docker.

+The app runs at http://localhost/ Also the mongo-express is available at http://localhost:8081

 Author: Shreyas Padhye

 # Pre-Requisite: